What are Care Centre/School Programs?

 Are you a student who would like to participate in a LINKages’ program?

-Please email LINKages by clicking on the blue button below.
+Please email LINKages by clicking on the button below.
 We will contact you to determine what is required to start a program in your school or care centre.

 Age of Oldest